ucsusa/eia-dg-plots/README.md

 ## Using

 The repo contains both a snamekmake workflow and a Jupyter notebook.
-The snakemake workflow will only produce the log scale plot; the Jupyter notebook produces additional plots.
+The Jupyter notebook produces additional plots.

 ## Dependencies